Skip to primary navigation Skip to content Skip to footer

 Healthy Heart Reef

 We are a Whitsunday Healthy Heart Reef Partner.
 We are measuring our carbon emissions in a collaborative effort to reduce the impact of the Whitsundays tourism sector.
 Some initiatives that we have taken to date include a massive focus on food and general waste reduction and recycling, using solar power and improving business efficiencies.
-You can find our more about the regions tourism industries sustainability journey here:
+You can find our more about the Whitsundays tourism industry sustainability journey here.

 logo